ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Receiving Data {#receiving}

 Once a Connection is established, Messages may be received on it.
-The interface notifies the application that a Message has been received via the Received
-event:
+The application can indicate that it is ready to receive Messages by calling Receive() on the connection.

+Connection.Receive(ReceiveHandler)

+Receive takes a single object, a ReceiveHandler which can handle the Received event and the ReceiveError error.
+Each call to Receive will result in at most one Received event being sent to the handler, though implementations may provide convenience functions to indicate readiness to receive a larger but finite number of Messages with a single call.
+This allows an application to provide backpressure to the transport stack when it is temporarily not ready to receive messages.

 Connection -> Received&lt;Message>